-This year, as part of our efforts to honor the Oakland campus as CCA moves toward unification, we will be working with alum and faculty emeritus Thomas Wojak to produce an edition of ten prints, each one representing a decade of CCA on the Oakland campus (CCA purchased the Treadwell Estate in 1922 and next year, 2022, marks 100 years on the site).
-The prints will be featured throughout the year as part of our celebratory programming, and proceeds from the sale of the prints will help fund Oakland Campus Legacy programming and projects.
+This year, as part of our efforts to honor the Oakland campus as CCA moves toward unification, we are working with alum and faculty emeritus Thomas Wojak to produce an edition of ten prints, each one representing a decade of CCA on the Oakland campus (CCA purchased the Treadwell Estate in 1922 and next year, 2022, marks 100 years on the site).
+The prints will be featured throughout the year as part of our celebratory programming and proceeds from the sale of the prints will help fund Oakland Campus Legacy programming and projects.

 Bob Aufuldish (Graphic Design) 1920s

 Curtis Arima (Jewelry Metal Arts) 1930s

 Michael Wertz (Illustration) 1940s